 The ARES-G2 incorporates patented non-contact temperature sensor technology for active measurement and control of both the upper and lower plate temperature (Patent # 6,931,915).
-Platinum Resistance Thermometers (PRTs) are directly connected in the motor and transducer shafts.
-These PRTs are positioned in intimate contact with the center of the lower and upper measurement surfaces.
-The temperature signal is transmitted to Printed Circuit boards, from which the temperature reading is transmitted through a non-contact (wireless) mechanism to secondary boards in both the motor and transducer.
+Platinum Resistance Thermometers (PRTs) are positioned in intimate contact with the center of the lower and upper measurement surfaces and transmit temperature readings to the instrument wirelessly.
 These temperature readings enable direct control of both plate temperatures and result in more accurate and responsive temperature control, no vertical temperature gradients and no need for complex calibration procedures and offset tables to infer sample temperatures.
+This is far superior to competitive devices that rely on air temperature measurements alone, which are prone to thermal lag and offset.